DerekSelander/dsdump/docs/index.md

 ## 1.4 Virtual Addresses at Runtime
 ---

 You saw the file offsets on disk, you'll now check out the virtual addresses of the C `int`s when they're loaded into memory.
-Use Apple's debugger, **LLLDB**, to inspect the addresses in the **ex** program you compiled earlier.
+Use Apple's debugger, **LLDB**, to inspect the addresses in the **ex** program you compiled earlier.

 Execute the following: